spillz-dxb/my-weekend-fdd-hobby/README.md

 # my-weekend-fdd-hobby
-Fault Detection Diagnostics for HVAC from ASHRAE Guideline 36 sequences in Python Pandas
+Fault Detection Diagnostics for HVAC from ASHRAE Guideline 36 sequences in Jupyter Labs with Python & Pandas